 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

-Citizens Bank Park reopens to fans on April 8th, with a home opener against the Oakland Athletics.
-After a complicated 2021 season, the stadium is back at full capacity and ready for a new season.
+After a complicated 2021 season, Citizens Bank Park is back at full capacity and ready for a new season.
 And the new season means new snacks, because no baseball game is complete without treats.
 Here are the new spots to eat, drink, and hang out at the ballpark, plus some of our old favorites.

 New Citizens Bank Park Concessions for 2022